pi-top/Wi-Fi-Access-Point-and-Station-Mode/README.md

 * Enable wireless interface via `rfkill` if necessary
 * Create a virtual network interface to be used by the access point

+On bullseye and older:
-* Patch system network configuration files
+* Patch system network configuration files (`hostapd.conf`, `dhcpcd.conf` and `dhcpd.conf`)
 * Start access point service through `hostapd`
 * Restart networking services

+On bookworm:
+* Create and start a new connection using `nmcli`

 #### Stop

+On bullseye and older:
 * Stop `hostapd` access point service
 * Restore patched networking configuration files

+On bookworm:
+* Stop and remove connection

+Also:
 * Remove virtual network interface
 * Restart networking services